 Becoming a more globally connected world provides efficient ways for businesses, governments, and various industries to become more efficient and successful.
 However, it doesn't come without costs.
 Internet capabilities, the internet of things (IoT), and dependence on remote communication provide new ways for cybercriminals to access data from distant locations without being detected.

 In recent years, many industries have struggled with creating an improved work/life balance for employees that included remote work and flexible hours.
 This process has been admittedly slow and cumbersome, partially due to the security risks involved.
-The COVID-19 pandemic fast-tracked the leap into remote communication for practically all industries.
+Recent changes to the world fast-tracked the leap into remote communication for practically all industries.
 With tight regulations and stay-at-home orders put in place across the globe, businesses, organizations, government offices, and schools had to scramble to find ways to adopt remote policies immediately.
 Unfortunately, this process included flaws that cybercriminals were prepared to take advantage of.

-As businesses adapted to the new normal of COVID-19, a deluge of new devices were introduced to the business, healthcare, and government networks.
+As businesses adapted a deluge of new devices were introduced to the business, healthcare, and government networks.
 Many security software programs depend on algorithms that detect deviations from normal behavior to alert users of potential threats.
 During the transition to remote work, systems were drowning in unusual behavior, because "normal" from practically all employees is unusual when compared to past behavior within the organization.

 When all behavior is a deviation from normal behavior, machine learning software generates an abundance of false positives that block normal commerce and daily tasks from being completed.
 For most systems, numerous false positives result in one of two behaviors.
 Either the human analysts tasked with the investigation of alerts become overwhelmed, or the system threshold is raised to eliminate false positives from triggering the system.
 The system cries wolf too many times, and the company stops listening.
 This gives threat actors the perfect opportunity to sneak into the network undetected.